Discover our newest multi-format theatre by the waterfront.

-We’re moving into our next phase of growth as an arts centre, while building on the work we’ve done in the past decade and a half.
+We’re moving into our next phase of growth as an arts centre, while building on the work we’ve done since we opened in 2002.

 Why this and why now?